Internship Abroad Botswana: Okavango Delta Wildlife Conservation

 1. Okavango Delta

 The Okavango Delta in Botswana is without doubt one of the most spectacular natural sites in Southern Africa, if not in the entire world.
-With more than 20,000 kilometres square, the fertile oasis in the northwestern part of the country is the largest inland delta of our planet.
+Covering more than 20,000 km², the fertile oasis in the northwestern part of the country is the largest inland delta of our planet.
 The mighty UNESCO World Heritage Site is fed by the Okavango River, which once a year floods down from the highlands of Angola into an endless labyrinth of river courses, islands and lagoons.
 With a visit to the Delta, one of the last natural paradises on earth awaits you, whose awe-inspiring biodiversity will amaze every visitor.

 Background of your conservation internship